PADL/libbrowserid/README.md

 You can use OpenSSL to create these files as you would when setting a server up for TLS.
 The subjectAltName or the CN must match the acceptor host name.

+Multiple subjectAltName values are permitted and the subjectAltName can either contain a DNS name or a URI of the form urn:x-gss:spn where, spn is a BrowserID service principal name.

 ## Other configuration

 You can configure the maximum ticket lifetime and renewable lifetime with